jben-work/netflix-sde-takehome/README.md

 **Permission errors:**
 - The system will automatically create `influxdb2_data` and `influxdb2_config` directories
 - If you encounter permission issues, ensure Docker has access to the current directory
+- If you are re-running this locally, `rm -rf influxdb2_data influxdb2_config`

 **Dashboard not appearing:**
 - Wait 10-20 seconds after startup for the dashboard to be created